KodyRogers/CSCI455/README.md

 5. To run the program run `py src/main.py` from the `CSCI455` directory

 ## Commands - format | usage
-admin_login.py - username password | Logs in as admin
-voter_login.py - first_name, last_name, last four ssn digits | Logs in as a voter
-voter_info.py - None | Gets the currently logged in voters information logout.py - None | Logout any user
-view_election.py - None | Views all ongoing elections
-view_candidates.py - Election_name | Gets all candidates for an Election
+h or help - None | List all Commands q or quit - None | Terminates the Program admin_login - username password | Logs in as admin voter_login - first_name, last_name, last four ssn digits | Logs in as a voter voter_info - None | Gets the currently logged in voters information logout - None | Logout any user view_election - None | Views all ongoing elections view_candidates - Election_name | Gets all candidates for an Election
-run_in_election.py - Election_name | Requires user to be logged in as a voter and enroles them as a Candidate vote.py - Election_Name, Candidate_ID | Votes for the candidate find the CandidateID in view_candidate.py
-register_voter.py - first_name, middle_name, last_name, ssn (format XXX-XX-0000 [0 can be any number]), party
+run_in_election - Election_name | Requires user to be logged in as a voter and enroles them as a Candidate vote - Election_Name, Candidate_ID | Votes for the candidate find the CandidateID in view_candidate.py register_voter - first_name, middle_name, last_name, ssn (format XXX-XX-0000 [0 can be any number]), party
                     | Register_Voter is an Admin only command
-end_election.py - Election_name | ends the election, this is an Admin only command
+end_election - Election_name | ends the election, this is an Admin only command